MiyukiHoshi21/computing-work/teachers-day/story.md

 "I... gasp... the z-zombies... cough cough..."
 (Boy 1) panted, using his left arm to wipe the beads of sweat that had formed on his forehead.

 "(Boy 1), calm down!
 Do you want to take a seat?"
-(Cooking teacher 1 - I forgot their names) pointed at a stool by the door.
+Ms Chang (Cooking) pointed at a stool by the door.

 "Do you need water?
 I have water."
-Ms Wee (ACC – I’m not exactly sure what’s her name in English) offered, holding out a water bottle.
+Ms Lie (ACC) offered, holding out a water bottle.

 (Boy 1) grabbed the bottle and gulped down the whole drink in 10 seconds.
 It was a miracle that he didn’t choke.